-When a car crash happens, it can cause damage to your vehicle, injuries, and other subsequent losses and financial impacts related to the aftermath of the collision.
+A car crash can cause damage to your vehicle, injuries, and other subsequent losses and financial impacts related to the aftermath of the collision.
 The severity of the accident and the injuries suffered by each victim can vary, and the costs of damages available will correspond to the totality of the losses.
 These damages can present financial challenges and difficulties for a car accident victim.

-A lawsuit helps an accident victim recover compensation for the losses they have suffered through no fault of their own.
-Under the law, when a negligent party causes an accident, the accident victims can seek compensation for the losses they have sustained from the at-fault party.
+A lawsuit helps accident victims recover compensation for their losses through no fault of their own.
+Under the law, when a negligent party causes an accident, the accident victims can seek compensation for their losses from the at-fault party.

 Insurance policies of either the at-fault driver or the injured driver often cover car accidents.
 However, these policies may not always apply, or disagreements or discrepancies prevent a resolution through an insurance claims process.